Dr Marco Pino

 (1) “Social Psychology and Communication” (undergraduate programmes in Social Psychology, Psychology, and Sport and Exercise Psychology).

-This module introduces students to fundamental aspects of human communication.
-It covers some fundamental approaches to thinking about communication within social psychology and other social sciences.
+This module introduced students to fundamental aspects of human communication.
+It covered some fundamental approaches to thinking about communication within social psychology and other social sciences.

-The module takes a social take on communication: how people use communication to create and maintain social relationships, to engage in social activities, and to build, maintain and modify the social realities they inhabit.
-The module explores how communication makes social life possible.
-It also looks at the other side of the communication/society coin: how social relationships and norms shape the ways in which people communicate.
-In order to do this, the module considers central domains of social life in which communication plays a key role: cooperation, conflict, and the sharing of personal experiences.
+The module took a social take on communication: how people use communication to create and maintain social relationships, to engage in social activities, and to build, maintain and modify the social realities they inhabit.
+The module explored how communication makes social life possible.
+It also looked at the other side of the communication/society coin: how social relationships and norms shape the ways in which people communicate.
+In order to do this, the module covered central domains of social life in which communication plays a key role: cooperation, conflict, and the sharing of personal experiences.

 (2) “Online research methods and media analysis” (in collaboration with Thomas Thurnell-Read”; postgraduate programmes in Global Media and Cultural Industries, Media and Cultural Analysis, Digital Media and Society, and Global Political Communication)

-This module introduces the principles of research design in relation to online research and media analysis.
-I have taught the qualitative approaches “Critical Discourse Analysis” and “Online Ethnography”.
+This module introduced the principles of research design in relation to online research and media analysis.
+I taught the qualitative approaches “Critical Discourse Analysis” and “Online Ethnography”.

 - Pino, M. (2017).
 I-challenges: influencing others’ perspectives by mentioning personal experiences in Therapeutic-Community group meetings.
 Social Psychology Quarterly, 80(3), 217—242.

 - Pino, M., Parry, R., Feathers, L., & Faull, C. (2017).
 Is it acceptable to video-record palliative care consultations for research and training purposes?
 A qualitative interview study exploring the views of hospice patients, carers and clinical staff.
 Palliative Medicine, 31(8), 707–715.

 - Pino, M. (2016).
 Delivering criticism through anecdotes in interaction.
 Discourse Studies, 18(6), 1-21.